 The Wendell Gilley Museum is a community center that celebrates the life and work of Wendell Gilley, a pioneer in the field of decorative bird carving.
 It teaches the art of bird carving and presents art exhibitions and educational programs with a special focus on people, nature and art.
 The Museum endeavors to inspire appreciation of the visual arts, engagement in artistic creativity, and respect and care for the natural world.

-Summer is slipping away in Southwest Harbor, Maine, home of the Wendell Gilley Museum.
-Birds are getting restless and preparing to migrate.
-Fledglngs beg their parents for final feedings before trying to make it on their own.
-Families with school-age children stop into the Museum to bid us farewell for the year as fall travelers arrive and year-round residents reappear at our door.
-Hours through September are Tuesday through Saturday from 10 am - 4 pm, and on Sunday from noon - 4 pm, with last new entry to the galleries at 3:30 pm.
-We are closed every Monday.
-Our galleries are alive with art, including the wondeful work of Ashley Bryan in our current exhibition, A Visit With Ashley Bryan.
+Autumn is in the air in Southwest Harbor, Maine, home of the Wendell Gilley Museum.
+Migrating birds stop by to gorge on berries, squirrels and chipmunks raid birdseed for their winter food cache and deer wander through yards to "help" clean-up gardens and pick up apples.
+We have been welcoming school groups and fall travelers along with re-appearing year-round residents.
+Our hours through October 31st are Tuesday through Saturday from 10 am - 4 pm, with last new entry to the galleries at 3:30 pm.
+We are currently closed every Sunday and Monday.
+Our galleries are alive with art, including the wonderful work of Ashley Bryan in our current exhibition, A Visit With Ashley Bryan.
 Come see what's happening in the workshop and remember to scope out the Museum Store for New England bird carvings, carving supplies and avian-themed books and gifts.